| overview

 was online, which sites were most visited, the duration

-of visitation and even sequences of visits)
+of visitation and even sequences of visits)aggregate

 information provided by site owners about visits to